Yearly Human-Induced Greenhouse Gas Emissions in CO2 Equivalent

 Total emissions have risen almost continuously since the 1850s, and by staggering amounts in the last 100 years.
 Over the last 10 years, emissions have stabilized, but there is as yet no reduction in emissions, other than a temporary reduction in 2020 due to Covid.

 CO2 emissions from fossil fuels and industry are by far the largest contributors to total emissions and have increased roughly ten-fold in the last 100 years.
-Emissions from methane, nitrous oxide and fluorinated gasses have all grown significantly over the same period.
+Emissions from methane, nitrous oxide and fluorinated gases have all grown significantly over the same period.
 The CO2 emissions from land-use, land-use change and forestry have been relatively steady for a very long time and have had a large historic impact.

 About the data